abdulmuqeem7/Stock-Movement-Discussion-Analysis/README.md

 > DecisionTreeClassifier
 > Logistic Regression

-After the model developments we got F1 Scores of the above models as follows
+After the model developments we got accuracy of the above models as follows
-> Logistic Regression - 0.88
+> Logistic Regression - 0.80
-> Random Forest Classifier - 0.82
+> Random Forest Classifier - 0.70
-> Decision Tree Classifier - 0.80
+> Decision Tree Classifier - 0.70

 LANGUAGE AND LIBRARY :